VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 The chapter "[A CQRS and ES Deep Dive][r_chapter4]" discusses these benefits in more detail.
-There are also many illustrations of these benefits in these chapters in the section "A CQRS Journey."
+There are also many illustrations of these benefits in these reference implementation described in the guide "A CQRS Journey."

 > From experience, ORMs lead you down the path of a structural model
 > while ES leads you down the path of a behavioral model.
 Sometimes one